-The Boys and Girls Club of Saint John, according to the late Vernon McAdam, was the first of its kind in Canada.
-During many decades, though love and devotion, it has helped thousands of Saint John boys and girls to become good Canadian citizens.
+BGC Greater Saint John, according to the late Vernon McAdam, was the first of its kind in Canada.
+Through love and devotion, it has helped thousands of Saint John boys and girls become good Canadian citizens during many decades.

-Its success was only made possible by the Rotary Club who provided a dept-free building and dedicated people who gave of their cost-free time, talent and money in order to create continuous miracles.
+Its success was only made possible by the Rotary Club who provided a debt-free building and dedicated people who gave of their cost-free time, talent and money in order to create continuous miracles.

-Fearing that the knowledge of these people and their unselfish deeds would become unknown to new generations, the Officers and Board of Directors on April 17, 1985, created the Order of The Master Builders of The Boys and Girls Club of Saint John, Inc which would record their names and worthwhile contributions.
+Fearing that the knowledge of these people and their selfless deeds would become unknown to new generations, the Officers and Board of Directors on April 17, 1985, created the Order of The Master Builders of BGC Greater Saint John, Inc which would record their names and worthwhile contributions.

 It was also decided that, from time to time, a picture and short biographical sketch of each to be placed on this table.

 Today we happily remember one of these

 Thomas McAvity & Company was established on May 19th, 1834 and is recognized as the oldest company in Saint John N.B.
 Subsequent name changes and company realignments now see Thomas McAvity & Company continuing to operate but now under the banner of the McWane group of companies, as part of CLOW Canada and is Canada’s only manufacturer of Canadian Made Fire Hydrants.